gary9716/MultiDisplaySpoutSystem/README.md

 ## Calibration
 ![caliMode](https://github.com/gary9716/MultiDisplaySpoutSystem/blob/master/imgs/calibrationMode.png?raw=true)
 In calibration mode, Main App(ofApp) would render the content based on currently selected displayApp.
-User can switch among displayApps, adjust the overlapping area and warp the content for adapting curve surface. steps and available feature in calibration mode:
+User can switch among displayApps, adjust the overlapping area and warp the content for adapting curve surface.
+How To:
 1. set the AppMode as 1 and run the executable
-2. focus on the Main App and user cam do the following interaction.
+2. focus on the Main App and user can do the following interaction.
 *  key pressed:
    *  F1 or F2: switch among displayApps
    *  F5: save the warping parameters